micbay/RaceTimerAndController/README.md

 // which are dedicated by the hardware and cannot be changed by software.
 // If using Arduino Nano, wire pin A4 for SDA, & pin A5 for SCL.
 // If using Arduino Mega2560, wire pin D20 for SDA, & pin D21 for SCL.
+// Make sure the lcd is wired accordingly

-// Declare 'lcd' object representing display:
+// Declare 'lcd' object representing display using class 'hd44780_I2Cexp'
-// Declare using class 'hd44780_I2Cexp' becasue we are using the i2c i/o expander backpack (PCF8574 or MCP23008)
+// because we are using the i2c i/o expander backpack (PCF8574 or MCP23008)

 hd44780_I2Cexp lcd;

 // Constants to set display size const byte LCD_COLS = 20;
 const byte LCD_ROWS = 4;